 Non-members (For New Members Only)

-If you have been considering joining ICMA and/or attending the annual conference, select the Join, Go, Save option on the conference registration site to save 50% off your first year annual membership fee when you attend the 2025 ICMA Annual Conference in Tampa/Hillsborough County, Florida, USA.
+If you have been considering joining ICMA and/or attending the annual conference, select the Join, Go, Save option on the conference registration site to save 50% off your first-year annual membership fee when you attend the 2026 ICMA Annual Conference in Long Beach/Los Angeles County, California, USA.

 ICMA Members in Transition